-- Humira®, for the treatment of rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, psoriasis, and Crohn's disease; - TriCor®, TriLipix®, Simcor®, and Niaspan®, for the treatment of dyslipidemia; - Kaletra®, AluviaTM, and Norvir®, protease inhibitors for the treatment of HIV infection; - Synthroid®, for the treatment of hypothyroidism; - Lupron®, also marketed as Lucrin®, and Lupron Depot®, used for the palliative treatment of advanced prostate cancer, treatment of endometriosis and central precocious puberty, and for the preoperative treatment of patients with anemia caused by uterine fibroids; - Meridia® and Reductil®, for the treatment of obesity; - Depakote®, an agent for the treatment of epilepsy and bipolar disorder and the prevention of migraines; - the anesthesia products sevoflurane (sold in the United States under the trademark Ultane® and outside of the United States primarily under the trademark Sevorane® and in a few other markets as Ultane®), isoflurane, and enflurane; - the anti-infectives clarithromycin (sold under the trademarks Biaxin®, Klacid®, and Klaricid®), and various forms of the antibiotic erythromycin, sold primarily as PCE® or polymercoated erythromycin, Erythrocin®, and E.E.S.®; - Zemplar®, for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease and Stage 5 treatment; and - PrevacidTM, also marketed as Ogastro (lansoprazole), a proton pump inhibitor that is marketed outside of the United States and used principally for the short-term treatment of gastroesophageal reflux disease, duodenal ulcers, gastric ulcers, and erosive esophagitis.
+- Humira®, for the treatment of rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, psoriasis, and Crohn's disease; - TriCor®, Trilipix®, Simcor®, and Niaspan®, for the treatment of dyslipidemia; - Kaletra®, AluviaTM, and Norvir®, protease inhibitors for the treatment of HIV infection; - Synthroid®, for the treatment of hypothyroidism; - Lupron®, also marketed as Lucrin®, and Lupron Depot®, used for the palliative treatment of advanced prostate cancer, treatment of endometriosis and central precocious puberty, and for the preoperative treatment of patients with anemia caused by uterine fibroids; - Depakote®, an agent for the treatment of epilepsy and bipolar disorder and the prevention of migraines; - the anesthesia products sevoflurane (sold in the United States under the trademark Ultane® and outside of the United States primarily under the trademark Sevorane® and in a few other markets as Ultane®), isoflurane, and enflurane; - the anti-infective clarithromycin (sold under the trademarks Biaxin®, Klacid®, and Klaricid®), and various forms of the antibiotic erythromycin, sold primarily as PCE® or polymercoated erythromycin, Erythrocin®, and E.E.S.®; - Zemplar®, for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease and Stage 5 treatment; and - Ogastro (lansoprazole), a proton pump inhibitor that is marketed outside of the United States and used principally for the short-term treatment of gastroesophageal reflux disease, duodenal ulcers, gastric ulcers, and erosive esophagitis.

-The Pharmaceutical Products segment markets most of its products worldwide and generally sells its products directly to wholesalers, government agencies, health care facilities, specialty pharmacies, and independent retailers from Abbott-owned distribution centers and public warehouses.
-Certain products are comarketed or co-promoted with other companies.
-Some of these products are marketed and distributed through distributors.
-This segment directs its primary marketing efforts toward securing the prescription of Abbott's brand of products by physicians.
-Managed care providers (for example, health maintenance organizations, and pharmacy benefit managers) and state and federal governments and agencies (for example, the United States Department of Veterans Affairs and the United States Department of Defense) are also important customers.
+The Pharmaceutical Products segment directs its primary marketing efforts toward securing the prescription, or recommendation, of Abbott's brand of products by physicians.
+Managed care providers (for example, health maintenance organizations and pharmacy benefit managers) and state and federal governments and agencies (for example, the United States Department of Veterans Affairs and the United States Department of Defense) are also important customers.

 Competition in the Pharmaceutical Products segment is generally from other health care and pharmaceutical companies.
 The search for technological innovations in pharmaceutical products is a significant aspect of competition in this segment.
-The introduction of new products by competitors and changes in medical practices and procedures can result in product obsolescence in the Pharmaceutical
+The introduction of new products by competitors and changes in medical practices and procedures can result in product obsolescence in the Pharmaceutical Products segment.

-Products segment.
 Price can also be a factor.
 In addition, the substitution of generic drugs for the brand prescribed has increased competitive pressures on pharmaceutical products that are off-patent.